 This function takes a string as input.
-It processes the string four bytes at a time, and interprets each of the four-byte chunks as a single long integer value.
+It processes the string four bytes at a time, and interprets each of the four-byte chunks as a single (unsigned) long integer value.
 The integer values for the four-byte chunks are added together.
 In the end, the resulting sum is converted to the range 0 to M-1 using the modulus operator.2

 For example, if the string "aaaabbbb" is passed to sfold, then the first four bytes ("aaaa") will be interpreted as the integer value 1,633,771,873 and the next four bytes ("bbbb") will be interpreted as the integer value 1,650,614,882.
 Their sum is 3,284,386,755 (when viewed as an unsigned integer).
 If the table size is 101 then the modulus function will cause this key to hash to slot 75 in the table.
-Note that for any sufficiently long string,
+Note that for any sufficiently long string, the sum for the integer quantities will typically cause a 32-bit integer to overflow (thus losing some of the high-order bits) because the resulting values are so large.
+But this causes no problems when the goal is to compute a hash function.

 2Recall from Section 2.2 that the implementation for $n \mod m$ on many C^{++} and Java compilers will yield a negative number if n is negative.
 Implementors for hash functions need to be careful that their hash function does not generate a negative number.
 This can be avoided either by insuring that n is positive when computing $n \mod m$, or adding m to the result if $n \mod m$ is negative.
-Here, sfold takes the absolute value of sum before applying the modulus operator.
+All computation in sfold is done using unsigned long values in part to protect against taking the modulus of an negative number.